|

 Bideford Witches, Temperance Lloyd, Susanna Edwards & Mary Trembles

-were hanged for witchcraft at Heavitree gallows Exeter.
+were hanged for witchcraft at Heavitree gallows Exeter on the 25th August.
 These were

 the last confirmed witchcraft executions in England.

 - 1684.
-Alice Molland probably hanged at Heavitree,
+Alice Molland was probably hanged at Heavitree, Exeter for

 witchcraft, but this cannot be confirmed.

-"Bloody Assizes" began in the aftermath of the Monmouth
+"Bloody Assizes" began on the 26th August in the aftermath of

-Rebellion.
+the Monmouth Rebellion.
 Some 320 people were executed as a result.
-The men being mainly
+The men

-hanged, drawn and quartered.
-The first execution was that of 67 year old
+being mainly hanged, drawn and quartered.
+The first execution was that of

-Lady Alice Lisle who was beheaded for treason at Winchester on the 2nd
+67 year old Lady Alice Lisle who was beheaded for treason at Winchester on the

 - 1699.
 The

-Shoplifting Act defined shoplifting to the value of 5 shillings (25 pence)
+Shoplifting Act defined shoplifting to the value of five shillings (25

 - 1706.